David-Portillo/david-portillo/README.md

 ### Hi there 👋

-I'm David and I'm a full stack developer, welcome to my profile.
+I'm David and I'm a full stack developer based in Whitby, ON, Canada.

+- 🌱 Currently, I'm learning everything I can get my hands on 🤣
+- I speak English and Spanish

-Currently, I'm learning everything I can get my hands on 🤣 I try to lead a balanced life between work and play.
+I try to lead a balanced life between work and play.

 ## Fav Quote

 Success is not final; failure is not fatal.
-It is the courage to continue that counts
+It is the courage to continue that counts.

 - Winston Churchill

-## Fun Facts

-## Tech Stack
+## Development Tool Belt

 - JavaScript
 - Java
 - SQL
 - GraphQL
 - MongoDB

-## Frameworks
+- React.js
 - Next.js
 - Nest.js
 - SpringBoot

-## Libraries

-- React.js

 - React applications with Next.js
 - Node services with Nest.js
 - Java 8 with SpringBoot